Peter Hollingworth: Resignation

-Royal Commission into Institutional Responses to Child Sexual Abuse
+Sexual abuse inquiry

-In 2015–2016, Hollingworth faced questions as part of the Royal Commission into Institutional Responses to Child Sexual Abuse in regards to his handling of abuse claims while he was Archbishop of Brisbane.
-He has apologised to victims for not pursuing their claims more rigorously.
-Like all Anglican clergy, Hollingworth holds a Working With Children Check clearance.
-There was a case to defrock Hollingworth (through the Anglican church's complaints process) over allowing an "incurable" pedophile to remain in his position for 5 years after becoming aware of his abuse of children.
-Although the tribunal made several findings of misconduct, it described Hollingworth as "fit for ministry" and recommended he be kept on as a priest, provided Hollingworth apologised and was reprimanded.
-Hollingworth said in May 2023 that he would cease practising as an Anglican priest.
-In 2023, the Victorian government investigated whether Hollingworth was fit to retain a Working With Children Check clearance, although Hollingworth's lawyer stated that Hollingworth had not worked with children for some time.
+In 2015 and 2016, Hollingworth faced questions as part of the Royal Commission into Institutional Responses to Child Sexual Abuse in regard to his handling of abuse claims while Archbishop of Brisbane.
+He apologised to victims for not pursuing their claims more rigorously.
+Like all licensed Anglican clergy, Hollingworth held a Working With Children Check clearance.
+There was a case to defrock Hollingworth through the Anglican Church's complaints process over allowing an "incurable" paedophile to remain in his position for five years after becoming aware of his abuse of children.
+Although the tribunal made several findings of misconduct, it described Hollingworth as "fit for ministry" and recommended that he be kept on as a priest, provided that he apologised and was reprimanded.
+Hollingworth said in May 2023 that he would cease practising as a priest.
+In 2023, during an investigation by the Victorian government into whether Hollingworth remained fit to hold a Working With Children Check clearance, his lawyer, William "Bill" Doogue, stated that he had not worked with children for some time.

 Honours

-In 1976, Hollingworth was appointed an officer of the Order of the British Empire (OBE) and in 1988 he was appointed an officer of the Order of Australia (AO) for his work in church and community.
-In 2001 he was awarded the Centenary Medal and later the same year was promoted to companion of the Order of Australia (AC) upon his appointment as Governor-General taking effect.
-As well as these secular honours he was elected as a canon of St Paul's Cathedral in Melbourne in 1980.
+In 1976 Hollingworth was appointed an officer of the Order of the British Empire (OBE) and in 1988 he was appointed an officer of the Order of Australia for his work in the church and the community.
+In 2001 he was awarded the Centenary Medal and later the same year was promoted to companion of the Order of Australia upon becoming Governor-General.
 In 1991 he was named Australian of the Year and was included in the inaugural list of Australian Living Treasures in 1997.

-On 21 May 2001, Hollingworth was awarded the Lambeth degree of Doctor of Letters (DLitt) by George Carey, the then Archbishop of Canterbury.
-He was awarded the doctorate in recognition of his research, publications, teaching and achievements in the fields of Christian social ethics, social welfare and poverty studies and episcopal leadership.
-In addition to this doctorate he already had six honorary doctorates from Australian universities.
+On 21 May 2001, Hollingworth was awarded the Lambeth degree of Doctor of Letters (DLitt) by the Archbishop of Canterbury, George Carey, in recognition of his research, publications, teaching and achievements in the fields of Christian social ethics, social welfare and poverty studies and episcopal leadership.
+He also received a number of honorary doctorates from Australian universities, such as Doctor of Laws from Monash University in 1986.

+Personal life and death

+On 6 February 1960, Hollingworth married Kathleen Ann Turner (d.
+2021), an obstetric physiotherapist, whom he had met on national service.
+They had three daughters.

+Hollingworth died on 19 May 2026 at the age of 91, following a long illness.